KaylaMLe/PersonalProjects/ManimAnimations/SphericalCoordinateSystem/README.md

 ## Spherical Coordinate System
-Show the different components of the spherical coordinate system and typical labelling.
+Show the different components and typical labelling of the spherical coordinate system.

 ## Release History
 * 0.1 (October 29, 2021)